Starbound-Neon/Neon/README.md

   ### Standalone

-  Replayer method is currently unavailable because of Instability, please use an injector and inject Neon++ in the titlescreen.
+  Replacer method is currently unavailable because of Instability, please use an injector and inject Neon++ in the titlescreen.

   ### HasiboundLite